Lufter/Lufter.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Design of ChiralMetamaterials via Deep Neural Networks"
+title: "Design of Chiral Metamaterials via Deep Neural Networks"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'
-date: 2020-10-01
+date: 2020-11-00
 venue: 'Journal 1'
 paperurl: 'http://academicpages.github.io/files/paper2.pdf'
-citation: 'Your Name, You.
-(2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
+citation: 'Lufter, Yun-Che Wang.
+(2020). &quot;Design of Chiral Metamaterials via Deep Neural Networks&quot; <i>Journal 1</i>.
 1(2).'
 ---
 This paper is about the number 2.
 The number 3 is left for future work.